Juanita Heremaia: Room 7

-Kia ora and welcome to all parents and students of Room 7!!
+Kia ora to all parents, caregivers and students of Room 7.

 Students should use the first couple of weeks to set up routines that include being prepared for each day with the correct equipment and doing homework which students have access to through their Homework Diaries and on Google Classroom.

 Term 1 – Tuesday 30 January to Friday 13 April (11 weeks)